Autocratic Leadership Advantages And Disadvantages

 Disadvantages Of Autocratic Leadership

-In the case of an autocratic style of leadership, since the reputation of the leader is on the line and not of the worker, leaders become extra careful with supervision.
+In the case of an autocratic leadership style, since the leader’s reputation is on the line and not of the worker, leaders become extra careful with supervision.

 The autocratic leader tends to supervise every small task, to its very detail, and to every particular employee or team member.